 Central on the transfer coating line is the position where the polyester knitted fabric is merged with the coating.
 This is a very delicate operation.
 Years of experience and engineering make our Sioen Flexout fabric stand out.

 It is important that the fabric and the coating layer are cured under controlled circumstances.

 At the end of the process, the paper is removed from the fabric.
 The result is a perfectly coated flexible membrane for all your stretch tensile applications.

 On a separate table, our operators check the Flexout membrane a final time and then package them carefully.

-The Fluoscrim is an innovative product that breaks boundaries on the market, both with regards to performance and to price.
+The Fluoscrim is an innovative product that breaks boundaries on the market, regarding performance as well as price.
 The unique production process is confidential.
 We can only disclose that the Fluoscrim range is the result of in-house engineered complexing of a low wick glass fibre reinforcement scrim with a highly translucent fluorocarbon film.

 Quality and performance monitoring throughout the entire production process of both scrim and film ensure the best result.
 Because of the smart complexing, the Fluoscrim membrane range offers superb optical properties and excellent dimensional stability.
 The production setup allows us to produce membranes that maximise natural light and enhances climate control and plant growth.